-(7) At least three months prior to the submission, the student must submit an Intention to Submit form to the Office of Research & Innovation copied to the Principal Supervisor.

-- (8) Students are not permitted to nominate or know the examiners of their thesis.
+- (10) To facilitate timely examination, two to three months prior to the submission, the student must submit an Intention to Submit form to the Office of Research & Innovation copied to the Principal Supervisor. - (11) Students are not permitted to nominate, contact, or know, ahead of examination, the identity of the examiners of their thesis.
 However, a student has a right to inform their supervisor of any persons they DO NOT want to examine their thesis.
 On the Intention to Submit form they may list examiners, disciplines or groups that they do not wish to examine their thesis.
-This may include an individual, political alignment or research methodology for example that may not be empathetic with their research. - (9) Once signed and submitted a notification will be sent to the supervisor to initiate the nomination of examiners process. - (10) The Principal Supervisor will contact possible examiners and invite them to examine the thesis. - (11) Although the Principal Supervisor is responsible for selecting examiners, they should not choose an examiner who the candidate believes is not suitable. - (12) No later than one month after receiving notification of the Intention to Submit, the Principal Supervisor must submit the Recommendation of Examiners Form found at HDR Forms and Codes to the Faculty or Institute in which the candidate is enrolled (the Home faculty). - (13) If the Faculty has any concerns about the suitability of an examiner, it may discuss these with the supervisor and /or the Dean of Graduate Studies and may direct the supervisor to nominate alternate or additional examiners. - (14) Once the Faculty is satisfied that the nominated examiners are suitable, it will endorse the examiners. - (15) Until the thesis is passed, the identity of examiners should remain confidential to both candidates and the other examiner/s. - (16) At least one examiner should live outside Australia if the candidate is submitting a PhD thesis unless the Dean of Graduate Studies is convinced that only Australian academics would be appropriate to examine this thesis. - (17) The Dean of Graduate Studies will have final approval of the examiners.
+This may include an individual, political alignment or research methodology for example that may not be empathetic with their research. - (12) Once signed and submitted a notification will be sent to the supervisor to initiate the nomination of examiners process. - (13) The Principal Supervisor will contact possible examiners and invite them to examine the thesis. - (14) Although the Principal Supervisor is responsible for selecting examiners, they should not choose an examiner who the candidate believes is not suitable. - (15) No later than one month after receiving notification of the Intention to Submit, the Principal Supervisor must submit the Recommendation of Examiners Form found at HDR Forms and Codes to the faculty or Menzies School of Health Research in which the candidate is enrolled (the home faculty). - (16) The principal supervisor must disclose any actual, potential, or perceived conflict of interest between an examiner and the candidate or a member of the supervisory panel.
+An ADR Review Panel that comprises all faculty and Menzies ADRs, the Dean of Graduate Studies, and the Deputy Vice-Chancellor Research and Community Connection, and may include the Deputy Vice-Chancellor First Nations Leadership as required, will consider and review disclosed conflicts of interest. - (17) If the Faculty or Dean of Graduate Studies has any concerns about the suitability of an examiner, they may discuss these with the supervisor and may direct the supervisor to nominate alternate or additional examiners. - (18) Once the Faculty is satisfied that the nominated examiners are suitable, it will endorse the examiners. - (19) Until the thesis is passed, the exact identity of examiners should remain confidential to both candidates and the other examiner/s. - (20) At least one examiner should live outside Australia if the candidate is submitting a PhD thesis unless the principal supervisor presents a case that no appropriate alternative can be found.
+The home faculty and Dean of Graduate Studies will consider the case and may approve or otherwise. - (21) The Dean of Graduate Studies will have final approval of the examiners.
 If the Dean of Graduate Studies has any concerns that the nominated examiners may affect the quality or integrity of the examination, they may direct the Supervisor and Faculty to nominate alternative or additional examiners.